-During the last couple of years, truck accident statistics have reported tens of thousands of accidents occurring throughout the world.
-Their prevalence seems to be highest in regions with excellent infrastructure, given the fact that trucks are used more in those areas.
+During the last couple of years, truck accident statistics have reported tens of thousands of accidents occurring worldwide.
+Their prevalence seems to be highest in regions with excellent infrastructure, given that trucks are used more in those areas.

 We will also share some statistics concerning truck crash-related deaths, alongside several facts regarding the cars versus trucks in terms of overall accidents.